isabellebpetersen/data-portfolio/README.md

 ### [Ad Performance Metrics](<projects/Ad Performance Metrics>)

+An analysis on mock data to practice using real-world advertising metrics to inform business decisions in a simulated environment.

 ### [Customer Health Risk](<projects/Customer Health Risk>)

 ### [Pricing Elasticity Simulation](<projects/Pricing Elasticity Simulation>)

-A simulated analysis exploring how changes in price affect demand and revenue, using data modeling to inform pricing decisions.
+A simulation exploring how changes in price affect demand and revenue, using data modeling to inform pricing decisions.

 ### [Senior Thesis: Statistical Models for Higher Education](<projects/Senior Thesis>)